-Woody Guthrie was deeply immersed in Jewish culture in the 1940s.
+An Overview of Woody Guthrie’s Hanukkah Songs by Emily Dobrovskaya (Haverford College) Woody Guthrie was deeply immersed in Jewish culture in the 1940s.
 He married into a Jewish family and spent several years living in the vibrant Jewish community of Coney Island, Brooklyn.
-As a result, Hanukkah songs were not an altogether unfamiliar territory for him to explore.
-In November of 1949 Guthrie wrote approximately 10 songs […]
+As a result, Hanukkah songs were not an altogether unfamiliar territory for […]

 During his time in California Woody favored himself a newspaper columnist.
 His dry wit and skill with an artist’s pen added to the popularity of his column “Woody Sez,” in the People’s Daily World, a progressive newspaper of the time.
 Here in the archives we have a bound volume from 1939 of this newspaper, which features […]